 What is included with admission?
 Our Live Animal Museum is housed upstairs, including hands-on interactives and knowledgeable volunteers that can help you learn more about these fascinating animals.
 Please refer to the Indoor Live Animal Exhibit on the Visit section of this site.

 Become a member!
 All memberships offer free admission to the Manor House and a discount to our Nature Store.
 Many packages also offer family benefits and discounts to programs and events.
-You can also feel good that your membership helps support our education programs that reach almost 90,000 people every year!
+You can also feel good that your membership helps support our education programs that impact nearly 90,000 people every year!

 What animals do you have?
 The Nature Center has several dozen animals of all families and species including Birds of Prey, Reptiles, Mammals and more.
 They are located outdoors and within our Live Animal Museum located on the second floor of the Manor House.